 Users: The primary actors in these scenarios include law enforcement, cybersecurity professionals, IT administrators, and automated protection systems.

-Tasks: Using information from the RDS, these actors will, depending upon the circumstances: contact domain owners and/or the entities that provide services for an affected domain to mitigate problems, gather evidence, or notify them of compromises; expand investigations and associations to fully understand the scope of an abuse issue; identify Internet infrastructure involved with detrimental activities, inform protection systems to take protective actions; and request suspension of domain names.
+Tasks: Using information from the RDS, these actors will, depending upon the circumstances: contact domain owners and/or the entities that provide services for an affected domain to mitigate problems, gather evidence, or notify them of compromises; expand investigations and associations to fully understand the scope of an abuse issue; identify Internet infrastructure involved with detrimental activities, inform protection systems to take protective actions; and if appropriate and justified, request suspension of domain names.

 Data Elements used generally for criminal investigation or DNS Abuse Mitigation